niebert/PanDocElectron/README.md

 You can find more details in section 5 (Linux), 6 (Mac) and 7 (Windows) to install these packages.

-### 2.2 Installation of PanDocElectron
+### 2.2 Installation of PanDocElectron and Templates
-When git installed on your operting system, you can download PanDocElectron with the following command in the shell:
+When `git` is installed on your operating system, you can download PanDocElectron with the following command in the shell:

 Install PanDocElectron